avrcoelho/react-clean-architecture/README.md

-# React Clean Architeture Application
+# React Clean Architecture Application

 Application developed in React.js following the principles of clean architecture